 FDA has determined that special controls, in combination with the general controls, address these risks to health and provide reasonable assurance of safety and effectiveness.
 For a device to fall within this classification, and thus avoid automatic classification in class III, it would have to comply with the special controls named in this final order.
 The necessary special controls appear in the regulation codified by this order.
-This device is subject to premarket notification requirements under section 510(k).
+We encourage sponsors to consult with us if they wish to use a non-animal testing method they believe is suitable, adequate, validated, and feasible.
+We will consider if such an alternative method could be assessed for equivalency to an animal test method.
+This device is subject to premarket notification requirements under section 510(k) of the FD&C Act.

-At the time of classification, intranasal electrostimulation devices for dry eye symptoms are for prescription use only.
+At the time of classification, hemostatic devices for intraluminal gastrointestinal use are for prescription use only.
 Prescription devices are exempt from the requirement for adequate directions for use for the layperson under section 502(f)(1) of the FD&C Act (21 U.S.C.
 352(f)(1)) and 21 CFR 801.5, as long as the conditions of 21 CFR 801.109 are met (referring to 21 U.S.C.
 352(f)(1)).